preethiv3/appbanners/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Fixed dependency issue with last update.
+Move generated settings into a PHP file which is enqueued after jQuery is ready.

 = 1.5.2 =
 * Fixed issue with injecting javascript into the header instead of the footer.
 Thanks Tim for the heads up on that.